openwsn-berkeley/openwsn-fw/projects/OpenMote-CC2538/Eclipse-format/README.txt

 - On the right window go to the "Make Target" tab and compile a target, e.g., oos_openwsn
 - You can check that building is ok into the bottom window on the Console tab
-- Go to Run -> Debug Configurations -> GDB SEGGER J-Link Debugging and go into the sub-configuration "OpenMote-CC2538 Debug"
+- Go to Run -> Debug Configurations -> GDB SEGGER J-Link Debugging and go into the sub-configuration "OpenWSN Debug"
 - In the Main tab go to C/C++ Application and press "Search Project": you will see the executable you want to flash to the mote, select it and press Debug
 - You can now flash the code on your mote and debug the code